Oral candidiasis

-Oral candidiasis, also known as oral thrush among other names, is candidiasis that occurs in the mouth.
+Oral candidiasis (Acute pseudomembranous candidiasis), also known among other names as oral thrush, is candidiasis that occurs in the mouth.
 That is, oral candidiasis is a mycosis (yeast/fungal infection) of Candida species on the mucous membranes of the mouth.

 Candida albicans is the most commonly implicated organism in this condition.
 C. albicans is carried in the mouths of about 50% of the world's population as a normal component of the oral microbiota.
 This candidal carriage state is not considered a disease, but when Candida species become pathogenic and invade host tissues, oral candidiasis can occur.
 This change usually constitutes an opportunistic infection by normally harmless micro-organisms because of local (i.e., mucosal) or systemic factors altering host immunity.

 Classification

 Oral candidiasis is a mycosis (fungal infection).
 Traditionally, oral candidiasis is classified using the Lehner system, originally described in the 1960s, into acute and chronic forms (see table).
 Some of the subtypes almost always occur as acute (e.g., acute pseudomembranous candidiasis), and others chronic.
 However, these typical presentations do not always hold true, which created problems with this system.
 A more recently proposed classification of oral candidiasis distinguishes primary oral candidiasis, where the condition is confined to the mouth and perioral tissues, and secondary oral candidiasis, where there is involvement of other parts of the body in addition to the mouth.
 The global human immunodeficiency virus/acquired immunodeficiency syndrome (HIV/AIDS) pandemic has been an important factor in the move away from the traditional classification since it has led to the formation of a new group of patients who present with atypical forms of oral candidiasis.